nkabrown/SCREAMING_SNAKE_CASE/README.md

 ###Target Audience

-I do not want this to be a guys who play internet games 24/7 and never see the light of day kind of club.
-Appeal to design-minded, creative, artistic kids.
+Don’t want this to be a guys who play internet games 24/7 and never see the light of day kind of club.
+Materials that appeal to design-minded, creative, artistic kids.
 Just as appealing and welcoming to girls as guys.

 ###Development Goals